 Professional business courses taught in the junior or senior year in the three state universities may not be completed at a two-year college for transfer credit in the business core or major.
-A maximum of nine semester hours of upper division business credits may, upon approval, be transferred from ASU Main or from another AACSB-accredited four-year institution.
+A maximum of nine semester hours of upper division business credits may, upon approval, be transferred from ASU's Tempe campus or from another AACSB-accredited four-year institution.

 An Associate in Transfer Partnership

 Degree is available to Maricopa County

 Community College students who wish to

 complete their first two years of course

 work at a Maricopa County Community

 College and transfer to the School of

-Management without loss of credit.
-The

-Arizona Associate in Business (ABUS)
+Global Management and Leadership without loss of credit.
+The Arizona Associate in

-degree is also available for transfer to any
+Business (ABUS) degree is also available for

-business program at an Arizona state-funded
+transfer to any business program at an

-university without loss of credit.
-Students
+Arizona state-funded university without loss

-may consult with an academic advisor in the
+of credit.
+Students may consult with an academic advisor in the School of Global

-School of Management to assist in planning
+Management and Leadership to assist in

-their program.
+planning their program.